jonasgeiler/renovate-config/README.md

 ## Usage

-The onboarding PR created by Renovate should already suggest a config file similar to the following:
+When you give the Renovate GitHub App access to a new repository, the onboarding PR created by Renovate should already suggest a config file similar to the following:

 ```json